cguldogan/article-tracker/README.md

 - `ArticleInput`: Component for entering and saving article URLs.
 - `ArticleCounter`: Component for displaying the total count of articles read.
-- `ArticleList`: Component for displaying the list of articles with visit dates, favicons, and delete buttons.
+- `ArticleList`: Component for displaying the list of articles with visit dates, favicons, clickable links, and delete buttons.

 ## Backend